tiry/PixelPulseNeo/ReadMe.md

 ### IPC

-When driving a real LED Matrix, the code needs to run as `root`, this is a constraint from the[rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) lib.
+When driving a real LED Matrix, the code needs to be started as `root`, this is a constraint from the[rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) lib.

+The documentation says that the lib drops privilege by default, but it result in a lot of strange file related issues: unable to load files, unable to load python module ...

+As a result, the default config is to run the Matris with `drop_privileges = False` and run the CommandExecutor code as root.

-Because the API Server should not run as root, the CommandExecutor can be used as a IPC Server can the APi Server will use the IPC client to communicate with it:
+Because the API Server should not run as root, the CommandExecutor can be used as a IPC Server can the API Server will use the IPC client to communicate with it:

     REST API(low_privilege) => IPC_Client(low_privilege) => IPC_Server(root) => rpi-rgb-led-matrix